 Rufous-throated solitaire, Myadestes genibarbis.
 Blue Mountains, east-central Jamaica.

-It indeed resembles a sweetly melodious version of the noise produced by a microphone with "feedback".
+The utterance resembles a sweetly melodious version of the noise produced by a microphone with feedback.

 Conversely, the alarm or aggressive note is a harsh and piercing "pe-oh".